-People who often over-indulge in sugar may develop some of the following health issues: elevated LDL (bad) cholesterol, fatty livers, high triglyceride levels, have a greater risk of heart attack, high blood pressure, kidney stones, insulin resistance, cancer and more.
+People who often over-indulge in sugar may develop severe health issues.
+These might be elevated LDL (bad) cholesterol, fatty livers, high triglyceride levels, heart attack, high blood pressure, kidney stones, insulin resistance, cancer and more.

-It’s much better to eat your sugars from natural sources like those in vegetables and fruits where the sugars are mixed with minerals, vitamins, enzymes, fiber, and phytonutrients.
+It’s much better to eat your sugars from natural sources like those in vegetables and fruits.
+These sugars are naturally mixed with minerals, vitamins, enzymes, fiber, and phytonutrients.
 Your body knows what to do with these sugars and other beneficial nutrients.

-One of the better sugar substitutes is stevia, a herb derived from the leaf of the South American stevia plant.
-It has zero calories and is about 300 times sweeter than sugar, so you only need a very small amount (a few drops) to sweeten mostly drinks and some food.
-Powdered stevia can leave a bitter after-taste, so the liquid stevia drops are a better choice.
+One of the better sugar substitutes is Stevia, derived from the leaf of the South American Stevia plant.
+It has zero calories and is about 300 times sweeter than sugar.